-Norway police neutralize explosive device, arrest suspect
+Norway police defuse explosive device, arrest suspect

-STAVANGER, Norway (AP) — An explosive device found by a busy subway station in the Norwegian capital forced police to evacuate late night bars and restaurants, but officials said the device was neutralized and a suspect arrested.
+STAVANGER, Norway (AP) — Norway’s police have defused an explosive device found near a busy subway station in the capital and arrested a suspect.

+The discovery of the explosive Saturday night brought police to evacuate late night bars and restaurants.

-Police Chief Vidar Pedersen confirmed that the device found Saturday night, initially described as “bomb-like,” was an explosive.
+Police Chief Vidar Pedersen confirmed that the device, initially described as “bomb-like,” was an explosive.
 The police Twitter account said it had been defused or neutralized.

-Police would not give any details about the suspect, or further information about the device.
+Police would not give any details about the suspect or further information about the device.

-Pedersen said the device was found on the street just outside the Groenland underground station, and police swept through the area to remove people from bars and restaurants.

 Most Read Stories